f0nzie/rTorch.old/README.md

 ## With newer PyTorch versions we should work with NumPy array copies

-There have been minor changes in the latest version of PyTorch that prevent a direct use of a NumPy array.
+There have been minor changes in the latest versions of PyTorch that prevents a direct use of a NumPy array.
 You will get this warning:

     sys:1: UserWarning: The given NumPy array is not writeable, and PyTorch does not support non-writeable tensors.
 This means you can write to the underlying